sivanagar/README-Generator/README.md

 ## Installation <br />
-npm init
+`npm init`

 ## Usage <br />
-To start using this application just type 'node index' in command line.
+To start using this application just type
+`node index`
+in command line.

 ## License